 - Plumber: If possible, try to negotiate a fixed price for their work.
 Cleaning out a clogged drain is often priced on a “per foot” basis of the “cleanout snake” used, but some plumbers give a fixed price for this work.
 Ideally, you should preselect a drain cleaner for emergency drain clean-outs.
 Bottom line, expect to pay a premium price for emergency calls.

 What “Is” and “Is Not” Included in the Bid:

 Sometimes a contractor must make allowances or assumptions in their bid, such as material quantity, access to your home, etc. Also, they will sometimes specify what they exclude in the bid.
 Carefully review assumptions and exclusions with the contractor.
 Politely question them as to the reasonableness of any assumptions and exclusions.
 If not, these items will likely become a Change Order later.
 When you are evaluating and comparing bids between contractors, assumptions and exclusions highlight where you have an apple and an orange.

 Your biggest concern here is the contractor’s willingness to put in writing any of the verbal representations he or she has made to you to get the job.
 If they have made oral commitments but won't put them in writing, that’s cause for rejection.

 Look for a contract price that is well broken down, clear and easily understood.
 If it is unclear then they have not taken the time to understand your requirements, the scope of work, or the job.
 Do not necessarily make your selection only on price.

-It is extremely important that the contractor doesn't offer you a discount or cash incentives for immediately signing the contract.
+The contractor mustn't offer you a discount or cash incentives for immediately signing the contract.